GERALDINE EVANS’S ADVICE FOR WRITERS

 There are also numerous books available on amazon to help you format for e-publishing (some of them even better than mine!
 See above).

-Take a look at my pages on Amazon and Smashwords to see the finished article.
+Take a look at my pages on Amazon and other retailers to see the finished article.